 Select the Route menu and choose Local EIP Emulator.

 The EIP Emulator Management dialogue will appear.
 To start the Emulator, click the Start Emulator button.

 A log window will appear below the Local Server Status section.
 To test information flowing through the eiConsole for ACORD EIP Emulator, the Listener must be activated.
 In this particular case, the Listener uses a Directory Listener, so placing a file in the Directory will begin processing.
 The interface will behave exactly as it would in an unattended server environment.
 Activity can be monitored using the Log View.
 To stop the Emulator, you would simply click the Stop Emulator button.
 To close the window, simply choose the Close button.

 The EIP Emulator also includes a GC button.
 This button stands for Garbage Collection.
 This convenient feature allows the Java Virtual Machine running the eiConsole for ACORD to clean up all unused memory.

 Once the developer has completed their testing, they can return to the File Management window in the eiConsole for ACORD, select the interface that they wish to commit to a run-time environment, and then commit that route.
 Note: the Run-time deployment of interfaces requires the eiPlatform, licensed separately from PilotFish.

-To learn more about using the eiConsole for ACORD for Message Testing click on the links for the online video demos or contact us for a custom Webex demonstration.
+To learn more about using the eiConsole for ACORD for Message Testing click on the links below or Contact Us for a custom Webex demonstration.